FellowTraveler/Pocket-Flow-Framework/docs/guide.md

 ---
 layout: default
-title: "Guide"
+title: "Quick Start Guide"
 nav_order: 2
 ---

-# Pocket Flow Framework Guide
+# Pocket Flow Framework Quick Start Guide

+{: .note }
+> **Note:** This documentation currently focuses on the **TypeScript** implementation of the Pocket Flow Framework.

+This guide provides a rapid introduction to the core concepts and usage patterns of the framework.

 {: .important }
 > The Pocket Flow Framework helps you build modular, flow-based applications by composing nodes into directed graphs.